argoproj/argo-cd/docs/proposals/multiple-sources-for-applications-ui.md

 1. The application’s details page (for [example](https://cd.apps.argoproj.io/applications/argocd/guestbook?view=tree&node=argoproj.io%2FApplication%2Fargocd%2Fguestbook%2F0&resource=)) currently shows one ApplicationSource, regardless of whether the application has one source or multiple sources.
-With the PR 10432 implementation, if the application has multiple sources, the UI displays only the first one from the list of sources.
+With the PR 10432 implementation, if the application has multiple sources, the UI displays only the first of the sources.
 Also, in particular, in the Summary tab, the source parameters are non-editable.

 2. History and Rollback is disabled for multi-source applications.
 The button is disabled.
 Jorge has submitted a PR for rollback which includes controller and UI changes [here](https://github.com/argoproj/argo-cd/pull/14124).